 # Mobile safe area

-The **mobile safe area** defines exactly where scene UI can safely live without clashing with the system HUD.
+The **mobile safe area** is what's left over — where scene UI can live without clashing with either.

 {% hint style="info" %}